- Brand name

 What it looks like

-RiaSTAP® comes in a carton which contains a vial of RiaSTAP® which is a white powder.
+RiaSTAP® comes in a carton which also contains:

-A second carton is provided which contains one vial of 50 mL Water for Injections and one transfer set.
+- one vial of 50 mL Water for Injections

 RiaSTAP® contains 1 gram of human fibrinogen as the active ingredient.